PG&E Corporation (PCG) Shares Soar Above 1-Year High

-PG&E Corporation (NYSE: PCG)’s stock price has surge by 0.83relation to previous closing price of 16.82.
-Nevertheless, the company has seen a 5.15% surge in its stock price over the last five trading sessions.
+PG&E Corporation (NYSE: PCG) has seen a rise in its stock price by 0.54 in relation to its previous close of 16.80.
+However, the company has experienced a 1.08% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/15/23 that PG&E Appoints CFO as Utility Aims to Reduce Wildfire Risk

 Is It Worth Investing in PG&E Corporation (NYSE: PCG) Right Now?

-PG&E Corporation (NYSE: PCG) has a higher price-to-earnings ratio of 20.12x compared to its average ratio,, and the 36-month beta value for PCG is at 1.13.
-Analysts have varying views on the stock, with 8 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 as “hold,” and 0 as “sell.”
+PG&E Corporation (NYSE: PCG) has a higher price-to-earnings ratio of 20.04x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.13.
+Analysts have mixed views on the stock, with 8 analysts rating it as a “buy,” 0 as “overweight,” 6 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023